Workflow

 So, welcome.
 You might not feel welcome, but you are, even though you'll notice that things are a bit formal.

 While not as rigid or as formal as a court proceeding, arbitration still has many more rules than mediation.
-We want to make clear, up front, what the rules are and set the schedule to get your dispute resolved quickly, inexpensively and as easily as possible.
-We do believe that every arbitration deserves a custom design process that enables counsel and clients to meet their needs and you can read more about our approach here.
+I want to make clear, up front, what the rules are and set the schedule to get your dispute resolved quickly, inexpensively and as easily as possible.
+I do believe that every arbitration deserves a custom design process that enables counsel and clients to meet their needs.

 New to online arbitration?
-We've done this enough times, we think we have some useful tips to share.
-Watch Karl's presentation on remote advocacy below or download our Remote Advocacy Resource Guide (PDF) to learn more.
+I've done this enough times, I think I have some useful tips to share.
+Watch my presentation on remote advocacy below or download my Remote Advocacy Resource Guide (PDF) to learn more.

 If you'd like to learn more, let's schedule a call to speak by video conference